 Roles and Responsibilities

-Either a partner or, General Manager and Admin Manager are responsible for establishing Vendor Management policy.
+Either a partner or, the General Manager are responsible for establishing Vendor Management policy.
 General Manager, Admin Manager and Network Manager are responsible for Vendor Management in general in accordance with Vendor Management Policy.
 Some of these responsibilities include:

-Working closely with vendors on a day-to-day basis
+Working closely with vendors

 Assisting with planning and developing the vendor management policy, program, and procedures